opengeospatial/e-learning/source/csw/text/main.rst

 History and Versions

   - CSW 2.0.2 `07-006r1  <http://portal.opengeospatial.org/files/?artifact_id=20555>`_was released in 2007-02-23
   - CSW 3.0 (will be released in 2015-2016).
-It adds open search support.
+It adds OpenSearch support.

 Test suites exist for: